menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Mammoth is generally considered to be a blue-collar town.
-35.15% of the Mammoth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mammoth is a blue-collar town, with 35.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mammoth is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Mammoth who work in office and administrative support (23.21%), food service (7.17%), and maintenance occupations (6.14%).

 Setting & Lifestyle